Photography by RJ Muna.

 1. Intelligent Movement.

-* Move frequently at a moderate pace, 30-60 minutes of brisk walking or equivalent per day, especially after meals (try 10-20 minutes after each meal to balance blood glucose and insulin levels, and reduce insulin resistance).
+* Move frequently at a moderate pace, 60 minutes of brisk walking or equivalent per day, (can be broken up into intervals throughout the day) especially after meals (try 10-20 minutes after each meal to balance blood glucose and insulin levels, and reduce insulin resistance.
 Aim for the Maffetone Method sweet spot of a heart rate maximum of 180- your age in beats per minute.
 If you are ill, have a chronic health condition or are taking medication, lower this by 5-10 bpm.
 If you are in excellent health, you might like to increase this by 5-10 bpm.
 This will keep you in the aerobic zone, burning fat as fuel and not over stressing the body.
+This is critical to healthy glucose levels, insulin sensitivity, and mitochondrial function, thereby leading to powerful immune function, reducing inflammation, being resilient to the aging process, and chronic metabolic diseases such as obesity, heart disease, diabetes, cancer, and Alzheimer’s disease.

 * Lift heavy things with excellent technique 2-3x per week (10-30min).
 Start with body weight movements such as Primal Essential squats, planks, push ups, and pull ups, scaled to your ability.
 Add resistance bands, weights and power movements as your ability allows.
 Take the time to study proficient technique and focus on this each session.